filosign-dapp/core/README.md

-# Filosign Monorepo
+# Filosign

-A monorepo managed with Bun runtime and package manager.

-## Prerequisites

-- [Bun](https://bun.sh/) installed (version 1.0.0 or higher)
+Secure, fast, and easy-to-use document signing on filecoin.

 ## Setup